Sanders launches Senate probe into Amazon's safety practices and asks workers to share stories

 The 81-year-old progressive senator also accused the company, which operates a vast network of warehouses across the country, of failing to adopt “adequate worker protections” because of a corporate culture that treats workers as disposable.

-Amazon spokesperson Steve Kelly said the company has received Sanders’ letter and is in the early stages of reviewing it.
+Amazon spokesperson Steve Kelly said Tuesday morning the company had received Sanders’ letter and was in the early stages of reviewing it.
+Later in the day, Kelly said the company strongly disagreed with the senator's assertions.

 Kelly also noted the company has invested more than $1 billion into safety initiatives in the last four years and will continue investing in this area.